 Is Wheat Germ Good For Your Hair

-Wheat germ is great for your hair.
+One of the many wheat germ benefits is it is great for your hair.
 It has many long-chain fatty acids which give your hair moisture and softness.
 When made into an oil, it’s very easily absorbed by the hair.
 With all the vitamin B, vitamin E, and fatty acids, this oil helps to restore hair after damage.
 There are many wheat germ hair benefits that also help prevent frizz and breakage.

 Wheat germ oil helps stimulate proper blood flow throughout the body helping with hair growth.
 Rubbing this oil throughout your hair one to two times per week can produce benefits.
 The increase in blood flow helps strengthen hair follicles which also reduces hair loss.
 Many people use a hair shower cap and allow the oil to soak in overnight and then rinse and shampoo the oil out the next day.